vinumaradana/cse15l-lab-reports/lab-report-1.md

 But, after trying multiple times and waiting for about an hour or so, I successfully logged in and received the following message.
 Note: You can open a new terminal in VS Code by using the Ctrl + backtick keyboard shortcut.
-And, you can log out of the remote server in your terminal by running the command `exit` or using the Ctrl + D keyboard shortcut.
+And, you can log out of the remote server in your terminal by running the command `exit` or using the Ctrl + C keyboard shortcut.

 ![Image](log.png)